Key features

 use a little green button on the top left corner:

-Or execute existing (Run > Run...)
+Or execute an existing one (Run > Run...)

 You may create run configuration for every command which Rebar supports, e.g.